xAnDrOm3dAx/increment-counter/README.md

 A Javascript app that I built with the help of Scrimba.

+I added the code to enable the user to clear the previous entries counter using the 'clear' button and to decrement the count using the 'decrement' button.

 Head over to https://vitejs.dev/ to learn more about using vite

 ## About Scrimba